-Figure 22.
-Transparency, categorized by sample type, for 2018.
+Figure 21.
+Transparency, categorized by sample type, for 2019.

-The historical data in Figure 23a-i shows a lot of year-to-year variability, closely related to rainfall amount and intensity.
+The historical data in Figure 22a-i shows a lot of year-to-year variability, closely related to rainfall amount and intensity.
 Overall, baseflow condition measurements show greater clarity than runoff conditions and snowmelt measurements tend to be relatively clear, though not as clear as baseflow condition measurements.
 The vertical red line in each of the historical figures indicates when the 60 cm transparency tubes were phased out and the 100 cm Secchi tubes were introduced in 2012.

-Figure 23a.
+Figure 22a.
 Historical transparency by sample type for VR24.
-Secchi tube (100cm length) use began in 2012 (red dotted line).

-Figure 23b.
+Figure 22b.
 Historical transparency by sample type for SC806.
-Secchi tube (100cm length) use began in 2012 (red dotted line).
+VR804

-Figure 23c.
+Figure 22c.
 Historical transparency by sample type for VR804.
-Secchi tube (100cm length) use began in 2012 (red dotted line).

-Figure 23d.
+Figure 22d.
 Historical transparency by sample type for VR807.
-Secchi tube (100cm length) use began in 2012 (red dotted line).

-Figure 23e.
+Figure 22e.
 Historical transparency by sample type for NC808.
-Secchi tube (100cm length) use began in 2012 (red dotted line).

-Figure 23f.
+Figure 22f.
 Historical transparency by sample type for NC801.
-Secchi tube (100cm length) use began in 2012 (red dotted line).
+SB802

-Figure 23g.
+Figure 22g.
 Historical transparency by sample type for SB802.
-Secchi tube (100cm length) use began in 2012 (red dotted line).

-Figure 23h.
+Figure 22h.
 Historical transparency by sample type for VR803.
-Secchi tube (100cm length) use began in 2012 (red dotted line).
+VR0020

-Figure 23i.
+Figure 22i.
 Historical transparency by sample type for VR0020.
-Secchi tube (100cm length) use began in 2012 (red dotted line).